Trump: I was going to fire Comey regardless of DOJ recommendation

 The White House initially said Rosenstein's memorandum to Attorney General Jeff Sessions prompted Trump to fire Comey, but Trump contradicted that account, saying he had already planned to do so and requested a memo to back up his decision.

-Trump also said that Comey told him "you are not under investigation" during a dinner the two had to discuss Comey's future at the helm of the FBI.
+Sanders dodged questions about why even Vice President Mike Pence said Wednesday that Trump decided to fire Comey because of Rosenstein's memo.

-"If it's possible, would you let me know, am I under investigation?"
-Trump said he asked Comey.
-"He said, 'you are not under investigation.' "
+"Nobody was in the dark," she said.
+"Why are we arguing about the semantics?"

-Trump sharply criticized Comey in the interview as "a showboat" and "a grandstander" and argued that Comey had thrown the FBI into "turmoil."
+Trump also expanded on his claim that Comey told him three times that he was not under investigation, telling NBC that Comey told him "you are not under investigation" during a dinner the two had to discuss Comey's future at the helm of the FBI.